 Evidence in drunk driving cases can disappear quickly, and Pennsylvania law gives you only two years from the date of your accident to file a lawsuit.
 The sooner you contact us, the better we can preserve evidence and build your case.

 Insurance companies often try to settle drunk driving cases quickly for less than they’re worth, hoping victims don’t understand their full rights.
+These tactics are common after serious crashes, which is why it helps to know how insurance companies handle accident claims in Scranton before speaking with them.
 Don’t make important decisions about your case without first consulting with experienced attorneys.

 Get the Justice You Deserve